mallasaugat/EDA-Board/README.md

 # EDA-Board

-The EDA-Board is a powerful tool designed to streamline and expedite the exploratory data analysis (EDA) process, reducing the time required for data exploration tasks.
+The EDA-Board is a tool designed to streamline and expedite the exploratory data analysis (EDA) process, reducing the time required for data exploration tasks.
 It offers a basic online platform with key functionalities aimed at providing users with insights into their datasets.

 ## Key Features: